 Satisfactory Academic Progress Policy

-Completion Rate - Students must complete, with a letter grade of A, B, C, D, or P, at least 67% of all coursework attempted.
+Completion Rate - Students must complete, with a letter grade of A, B, C, D, P, or S, at least 67% of all coursework attempted.
 This includes every course (a cumulative history) on their Forsyth Tech transcript.
 Transfer courses accepted by the College are included in addition to all courses taken at Forsyth Tech.
 Hours for each attempt of a repeated course will be included.
 However, courses dropped during the 75% refund period are not shown on the transcript and, therefore, are not counted.
 Once a student graduates from a program, the completion rate starts over if the student enrolls in a new program.

 Credit Hour Limitation: Students are required to complete their program of study within a maximum credit hour limitation, excluding up to 30 hours to complete any necessary remedial courses determined by institutional testing.
 The maximum for a program may not exceed 150% of the number of credits required for the program.
 For example, a student enrolled in a program that requires 64 credits for graduation may receive federal aid for up to 96 hours.
 All periods of enrollment, regardless of whether or not the student received aid, are included.
 Withdrawals, incompletes, repeated courses, transfer credit, and credit by examination will count toward the 150% credit hour limitation.
 The college is required to suspend aid eligibility as soon as it is determined that the student cannot meet the 150% requirement.
 If a student has not completed the graduation requirements for the program by the 120% point, the aid office will suspend the student’s financial aid eligibility until the student and Program Chair can certify that the student will be able to graduate within the 150% deadline or until the student graduates from a program.